The Best In Ear Monitors for Musicians - Wireless

 - The bodypack has mixing controls

-Battery drain is also an issue with this model so if you perform for more than 2 hours of performance time at a gig, you should have backup batteries ready.
+Battery drain is an issue with this model so if you perform for more than 2 hours of performance time at a gig, you should have backup batteries ready.

 Specifications